 I Tripped Over A Bottle Or Glass And Was Injured, Can I Claim Compensation?

 You can trust the team and personal injury solicitors at Legal Expert to conduct your claim.
 We are a known and law firm which specialises in personal injury claims.
-Our solicitors have handled claims like these for years or decades, so you’re claim will be in safe hands.
-What’s more, we will push to win you the highest possible amount of damages that you are entitled to, so your claim won’t be undervalued.
+Our solicitors have handled claims like these for years or decades, so your claim will be in safe hands.
+What’s more, we will push to win you the highest possible amount of damages that you could receive, so your claim won’t be undervalued.

 Before making this type of claim, clients may ask us questions such as, “I tripped over a bottle or glass can I claim?”
-If the accident was caused by negligence on the part of someone else, then yes you could be able to claim.
-You can make a trip claim for a pavement accident, supermarket accident or a nightclub accident.
+If the accident was caused by negligence on the part of someone else, then yes, you could be able to claim.
+You can make a trip claim for a pavement accident, supermarket accident or nightclub accident.
 You can also claim for a broken glass cut, laceration or a work injury claim if you tripped over a bottle or glass and were injured at work.

 Select A Section